The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 The popular opinion about fat has been negative for more than a hundred years.
 Consumers view fat as absolutely detrimental to their health.
 In the 1960s, milk was seen as being too fatty, and the dairy industry then moved toward low-fat milk.

 It was ultimately shown that when substances such as sugar and fat are combined—as long as this is done well—they have the potential to be highly addictive.
 The sensation takes place in the same place as with heroin.
-An example of this are chocolate cookies like Tim Tams (p.
+Chocolate cookies like Tim Tams are an example of this (p.
 156).

 Adam Drewnowski, a professor for epidemiology, began his research on fat in 1982.
 He was familiar with the bliss point for sugar and also the work done by Szczesniak at General Foods on the texture of fat.
 He searched in vain for the bliss point, or break point, for fat and then determined that there was no such thing for fat.
 He discovered that the brain doesn't give a signal to stop eating fat.
 He found that the test subjects liked foods even better when sugar was added.
 Fat and sugar together increased people's cravings dramatically.

 The test subjects were able to quantify the sugar content in foods quite well, but not the fat content of the invisible fat.
 When the testers added both fat and sugar to a food, the test subjects thought that the testers had instead reduced the sugar.